lzim/teampsd/ees_workgroup/master_brochures/mtl_red_part_1_ees_brochure.md

 ## Objectives:

-1. Describe the decisions your team made in producing your team data table.
+1. Describe the criteria determined to build your team in the *MTL* Data User Interface.

-2. Test out whether your expectations about team historical trends are displayed in the "viz" tabs.
+2. Test your expectations about team historical trends against actual results in the "data", "viz" and "count" tabs.

-3.	*Apply your clinical expertise to make individual and team decisions in response to findings from the MTL Data UI.*
+3. Apply your clinical expertise to translate learnings from the *MTL* Data UI into team decisions.
-**(Apply your clinicial expertise to identify new information about a team patient in the "data" tabs.)**

 ## Pre-Test: No